placerda/bicep-registry-modules/avm/ptn/ai-ml/landing-zone/README.md

 ### Parameter: `appInsightsDefinition`

- Application Insights configuration (used when App Insights is deployed).
+Application Insights configuration.
+Required if deployToggles.appInsights is true and resourceIds.appInsightsResourceId is empty; a Log Analytics workspace must exist or be deployed.

 - Required: No
 - Type: object